 Just a quick section highlighting the main advantages and disadvantages of e-wallets that you must know.

-Advantages – safe and convenient
+Benefits of e-wallets – safe and convenient

 *except for iPhones users – we all know making e-wallet payments is a bit mafan because Touch ID > Face ID

-Disadvantages – too many options; dark patterns
+Disadvantages of e-wallets – too many options; dark patterns

 I’d also like to point out Dark patterns – the UI/UX tricks that companies do to get you to spend more.
 Some of them are fairly innocent, like using count-down timers to encourage faster checkouts.
 Others are borderline unethical, like GrabPay implementing Buy Now, Pay Later to give a false sense of affordability and encourage unnecessary spending.